tylerbmusic/GeoFS-Autoland/README.md

 We value your input!
 If you encounter any bugs, have suggestions for feature improvements, or need assistance, please reach out.

 **Before contacting us about a bug, please ensure you can reproduce the issue at least three times** and provide clear steps to replicate the failure.
+If possible, please also provide a video or a replay file of the bug.

+## Contact
+If you encounter an issue, please use the "Issues" tab of this repository.
-Contact us via Discord.
+You can also contact us via Discord.
 Discord server [here](https://discord.gg/VTTF2jjMdc)